-Setting a hard disk password prevents unauthorized access to the data on the storage drive.
+Setting a hard disk password prevents unauthorized access to the data on the internal storage drive (such as a hard disk drive).
 When a hard disk password is set, you are prompted to enter a valid password each time you try to access the storage drive.